National Register Listings in Campbell County, Kentucky

 Campbell County Timeline

-This timeline provides a concise overview of the key events in the history of Campbell County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Campbell County, Kentucky.

 - 1795: Campbell County is established from parts of Mason, Scott, and Harrison counties.